skranz/skranz.github.com/_posts/2018-12-13-Road_Construction.md

 <hr>

 Like in previous RTutor problem sets, you can enter free R code in a web based shiny app.
 The code will be automatically checked and you can get hints how to proceed.
-In addition you are challenged by many multiple choice quizzes.
+In addition you are challenged by multiple choice quizzes.

 You can test the problem set online on the rstudio.cloud: [https://rstudio.cloud/project/137023](https://rstudio.cloud/project/137023) Source the `run.R` file to start the problem set.